briannale935/skill-swap-app/README.md

 ## Project Overview

-SkillSwap is an innovative peer-to-peer learning platform that empowers users to exchange skills with others in a mutually beneficial way.
-Unlike traditional e-learning platforms that require expensive subscriptions or one-time payments, SkillSwap creates a collaborative and cost-free learning environment where users teach and learn from one another.
+SkillSwap is an innovative peer-to-peer learning platform that for users to exchange skills with others in a mutually beneficial way.
 ---

 ## Core Features